Module Provisioning: Module Utility CLI and YubiKey

 To provision the module via YubiKey, use the Module Utility CLI

 provision command and these parameters:

 --provisionconfigfile <path to>– The path to your product's provisioning file that you downloaded from the ACK console.

---yubikeypinfile <path-to>– The path to your Amazon-provided YubiKeyPin.txt file.
+--yubikeypinfile <path-to>– The path to your YubiKeyPin.txt file.

 --yubikeyslot <slot>– The YubiKey smart card slot number.
 Accepted values: integer.
-For Windows, uou must specify the slow number if your YubiKey slot is different that your platform's default.
+For Windows, specify the slot number if your YubiKey slot is different that your platform's default.
 The default for Windows is

 0. For Ubuntu 18.04 and later, the parameter must always be specified.
 For earlier versions, the default is

 - Open a terminal window, or start a new terminal session.

 - Enter the following code into the terminal: